Effects of entanglement on vortex dynamics in the hydrodynamic representation of quantum mechanics

-Here, we focus on a relation between the entanglement parameter and the kinetic term in the reduced Lagrangian.
-If $\lambda \to 1/2$ [i.e., $E, \,\Gamma \to 0$], then the kinetic terms natively vanish.
-This situation raises a question of what physical meanings does this vanishing imply?
-Making a discussion about such a particular quantum state is important for at least two implications.
+Let us see a relation between the entanglement parameter and the kinetic term in the reduced Lagrangian (\ref{L2}).
+If $\lambda = 1/2$ [i.e., $E, \,\Gamma = 0$], then the kinetic terms naively vanish.
+Now, a question arises: what this vanishing means physically?
+Making a discussion about this particular quantum case is essential for at least two implications.